YMonnier/docker-java-postgres/README.md

 # Link Two Containers Java - Postgres

-Steps to connect a JDBC App to an Postgres database through docker containers.

-The main idea is to have two containers which will be connected together, one for Java App and the second for the database.

-The Java container will share a volume with the host.
-The volume is used to share a specific folder on the host to the container file system.
-For this example we will create a volume to the source Maven project.
+** This branch uses the docker-compose allowing to define and run multi-container applications. **

 ## Requirements
 * [Docker](https://www.docker.com)
+* docker-machine

-Please check your docker installation by executing: `command -v docker` or `which docker`.
+Please check your docker installation by executing: `command -v docker` or `which docker` | `command -v docker-machine` or `which docker-machine`.

 --> [To download Docker](https://www.docker.com/products/overview) <--